carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > packages, in particular `pytorch` (PyTorch core) and `torchvision` (datasets, transforms, and
 > models specific to computer vision).
 >
-> Create a new directory called `my-computer-vision-project` and then create a Python 3.10 environment called
+> Create a new directory called `computer-vision-project` and then create a Python 3.10 environment called
-> `my-computer-vision-project` with the two packages listed above.
+> `computer-vision-project` with the two packages listed above.
 Also include the most recent versions of `jupyterlab`
 > (so you have a nice UI) and `matplotlib` (so you can make plots) in your environment .
 >
 > > ## Solution